-Letter Grade Grade Scale GPA Weights Honors + AP Weights

-A 90-100 4 5
+А 90-100 4 5

 В 80-89 3 4

 С 70-79 2 3

 D 60-69 1 1

 F 0-59 0 0

 - GPA Weights: An unweighted GPA is scored on a 4.0 scale.
 An unweighted GPA does not consider your classes' difficulty when assigning grades.
 Weighted GPA is scored on a 5.0 scale.
 The weighted GPA is calculated after adding extra points for honors, Advanced Placement, Dual Enrollment, Dual Credit, Genesys Works or Chicago Builds courses.
 In this case the GPA can exceed 4.0. - If a student makes a reasonable attempt on an assignment or assessment, but does not achieve mastery, the student will be issued a 50%. - If the student makes no attempt at all, they will be issued a 40%.
-Examples of non-attempt include only writing name on paper, absent, assignment/assessment not turned in, assignment/assessment plagiarism.
+Examples of non-attempt include only writing name on paper, absence, assignment/assessment not turned in, assignment/assessment plagiarism.